bethgelab/adversarial-vision-challenge/README.md

 In order for the attacks to work, your models / attack folders need to have the following structure:
 - for models: https://gitlab.crowdai.org/adversarial-vision-challenge/nips18-avc-model-template
 - for attacks: https://gitlab.crowdai.org/adversarial-vision-challenge/nips18-avc-attack-template

-Although you can use this package with python 2 if you develop in python 2, you need to install and run the the **`avc-*` binaries** within a **python >3.4 environment**, otherwise they'll immediately fail.